Missing brother of Senator Mark Udall found dead in Wyoming

 The Udall brothers are the sons of Morris "Mo" Udall, the former U.S. congressman who sought the Democratic presidential nomination in 1976.
 He died in 1998.
 Mark Udall is the Democratic senator from Colorado.

-The Wind River Range encompasses 2.25 million acres and stretches for more than 100 miles, according to the Pinedale, Wyoming Travel & Tourism Commission.
+The Wind River Range encompasses 2.25 million acres (910,000 acres) and stretches for more than 100 miles, according to the Pinedale, Wyoming Travel & Tourism Commission.

 (Writing and additional reporting by Dan Whitcomb; Editing by Steve Gorman and Peter Cooney)